JNicolin/MS3-ReedmakerStudio/README.md

 ## What you gain as a user

-‣ Keep a smart, searchable reed archive
+**Keep a smart, searchable reed archive**

-Log your reeds with rich details — from cane source and dimensions to tone quality and usage history.
+  - Log your reeds with rich details — from cane source and dimensions to tone quality and usage history.
 Build a personal archive that helps you remember which reed played beautifully for that Mahler solo — and why.

-‣ Discover patterns and sharpen your craft
+**Discover patterns and sharpen your craft**

-Your digital reedcase is more than a list.
+  - Your digital reedcase is more than a list.
 Use it to spot trends over time: what materials suit you best, which shaper yields the right response, how your preferences evolve.
 Make reedmaking more informed and less trial-and-error.

-‣ Connect with a community of reedmakers
+**Connect with a community of reedmakers**

-Browse blog posts written by other musicians.
+  - Browse blog posts written by other musicians.
 Learn from their tools, techniques, and mistakes.
 Or publish your own thoughts — your challenges, your breakthroughs — and start conversations through comments.

-‣ Reflect, improve, and grow as a musician
+**Reflect, improve, and grow as a musician**

-Your reeds are part of your voice.
+  - Your reeds are part of your voice.
 By documenting your process, you’re not just keeping records — you’re learning how to become a better, more consistent player.

 # Contents
 1. [Features](#features)